 The girl is Darla, one of the leaders of the Little Rats, a group of orphans who work as spies, cutpurses, and messengers for the Dead Rats gang.
 The characters should realize that Darla is referring to their previous two encounters.
-If the players don't catch the implication, the character who makes the highest Wisdom check realizes that Darla saw another group spying on the party during the previous two battles.
+If the players don't catch the implication, the character who makes the highest Insight check realizes that Darla saw another group spying on the party during the previous two battles.

-Darla is willing to share her information for 5 gp.
+Darla is willing to share her information for 25 gp.
 If she gets the gold, she describes the other group as "like them under the docks, and sometimes there was a fella in a black cowl."
-A character can attempt a moderate Charisma check to fool or cajole Darla into helping without payment.
-A character with the guild thief background can reveal a connection to the Dead Rats gang to gain a +2 bonus to this check.
+A character can attempt a DC 14 Bluff check, Diplomacy check, or Intimidate check to fool or cajole Darla into helping without payment.
+A Dead Rat deserter gains a +2 bonus to this check if the character reveals his or her history to Darla.